Is this real absinthe?

 How can I prepare my absinthe at home?

 There are many ways to prepare Trinity Absinthe.
 Trinity is recognized as a leading absinthe for cocktails, martinis, and even dinner pairings.
-Please don't hesitate to experiment, but if you would like a few suggestions, check out our cocktails page.
-You can also watch our Bartender Films series in which some of our favorite mixologists will talk you through a few amazing drinks!
+Please don't hesitate to experiment, but if you would like a few suggestions, you can watch our Bartender Films series in which some of our favorite mixologists will talk you through a few amazing drinks!

 Wait!
 I still have more questions!